kranthikumar9625/Arun-s-blog-solutions-in-pyspark/README.md

 # Arun blog solutions in pyspark

-### Arun's blog is very famous for cloudera CCA 175 exam.
+ Arun's blog is very famous for cloudera CCA 175 exam.
 Many people practice the questions before taking exam.
 The solutions in his blog are in scala.
 Now eryone is moving to pyspark.
-So, I made this repository
+So, I made this repository.